BOOK WITH CONFIDENCE

 - OUR INCLUDED COVID COVER

-Secure your 2021 / 2022 booking before the 28th February 2021, and if Covid affects your event plans, we will offer 100% deposit credit to be used against a new date.
+Secure your 2021 / 2022 booking before the 31st May 2021, and if Covid affects your event plans, we will offer 100% deposit credit to be used against new bookings.

 1 Customer Reviews

 Corporate Events, Private Parties, Venues, TV and Festivals.

 Born on 24th December 1961 and bred in the East End of London, Ricky tried his hands as a boxer and hairdresser before becoming a comedian/actor/writer.

 His act is suitable for audiences across the spectrum and he always has them in fits of laughter.
 He is a prolific writer, he wrote and starred in two short films called 'Punch' which won him the prestigious 'Silver Bear Award; and in 'Hungry' for Channel 4, which won him the 'Best Actor Award' at the Brest Film Festival.

 Ricky has also been seen recently in a BBC 2 comedy series written by and starring Johnny Vaugh called 'orrible.
 He plays Sean, Johnny's sidekick.
 He has two faces, his other is Bulla, a character that interviewed Michael Parkinson for the BBC and also featured on 'The 11 O'clock show'.